milinnovations/apparat/README.md

 	  Example:
 	    coverage -i input.swf -o output.swf -s C:\path\to\as3\source

+	- Coverage-ng

+	  New version of the coverage tool that lets the Coverage class log not only the file and line number but also the name of the method that was hit during execution.
+The tool also supports logging the line numbers for all the lines that contain executable code.
+It works the same way as the Coverage tool, but the Coverage class that is provided at runtime must have a slightly different signature:

+	  package apparat.coverage {
+	    public final class Coverage {
+		  public static function onSample(file: String, method:String, line:int):void {
+		    trace("Touched line", line, "in", method, "method of file", file);
+		  }
+		}
+	  }

+	  Example:
+	    coverage -i input.swf -o output.swf -s C:\path\to\as3\source

 	- Dump

 	  This tool can be used to generate detailed information of a given file.